Erisa/worker-links/README.md

 ## Debugging

-For debuggging, you can use `yarn dev` (Which runs `wrangler dev --local`).
+For debuggging, you can use `npm run dev` (Which runs `wrangler dev --local`).
 To change the secret used in this mode, edit the `.dev.vars` file.

 You can also debug on the edge with `wrangler dev`, though you will need to first configure a prepview namespace in `wrangler.toml` and add the `WORKERLINKS_SECRET` secret to the Worker.